OyvindSabo/compendiums/tdt4305-big-data-architecture/02-hadoop.md

 After large files have been split into bloks and distributed across multiple machines in a cluster, the blocks are replicated three times, and distributed among other machines in the cluster.
 This makes HDFS fault tolerant, since any given block is backed up in case one (or three) machines in the cluster goes down.

 The **client** is the interface through which the user, or an application used by the user communicates with HDFS.
 The client checks with the name node if the data nodes are ready to receive data.
-If they are, for each block, the client connects via TCP/IP to each the the corresponding datanodes and sends the IP address of the other datanodes in which the current block should be replicated.
+If they are, for each block, the client connects via TCP/IP to the the corresponding datanodes and sends the IP address of the other datanodes in which the current block should be replicated.
 The first datanode in this pipeline connects to the others, and then starts pushing data.

-## Repliication in HDFS
+## Replication in HDFS
 When a client is writing data to an HDFS file, its data is first written to a local file.
 Suppose the HDFS file has a replication factor of three.
 When the local file accumulates a full block of user data, the client retrieves a list of DataNodes from the NameNode.
 This list contains the DataNodes that will host a replica of that block.
 The client then flushes the data block to the first DataNode.
 The first DataNode starts receiving the data in small portions (4 KB), writes each portion to its local repository and transfers that portion to the second DataNode in the list.
 The second DataNode, in turn starts receiving each portion of the data block, writes that portion to its repository and then flushes that portion to the third DataNode.
 Finally, the third DataNode writes the data to its local repository.
 Thus, a DataNode can be receiving data from the previous one in the pipeline and at the same time forwarding data to the next one in the pipeline.
 Thus, the data is pipelined from one DataNode to the next.

 Oh, and the elementary unit of data in HDFS is a a data block.